-Non-Executive Director, and Chair of the LPP and LPPI Remuneration and Nomination Committee
+Jill is also Chair of the LPP and LPPI Remuneration and Nomination Committee

 Jill embarked on her portfolio career in 2013 and holds a number of non-executive, trustee and chair positions mostly in the pensions arena.
-She chairs the Judical Pension Board having been appointed by the Lord Chancellor in 2014.
-She is the Chair of Trustees of the Legal Serviecs Commission Pension Scheme, Chair of the National Assembly for Wales Assembly Members Pension Scheme, and a board and trustee member at NEST Corporation where she is also Senior Independent Director.
+She chairs the Judicial Pension Board having been appointed by the Lord Chancellor in 2014.
+She is the Chair of Trustees of the Legal Services Commission Pension Scheme, Chair of the National Assembly for Wales Assembly Members Pension Scheme, and a board and trustee member at NEST Corporation where she is also Senior Independent Director.

 Jill has enjoyed a successful career spanning 25 years focusing on leading organisations in their HR, shared services and organisational transformation activities.
 She has held senior leadership roles with a range of customer facing private sector organisations including Lloyds Bank, and until 2013 as an Executive Director at Virgin Media where she led internal service delivery.

-Shareholder Non-Executive Director (LPFA), and Member of the LPP and LPPI Remuneration and Nomination Committee
+Skip is also a Member of the LPP and LPPI Remuneration and Nomination Committee

 Skip was a Managing Director at Bank of America in a career spanning 28 years prior to becoming an Independent Chair of Trustees.
 During his career at Bank of America, he was involved with a number of major industries in the UK and globally, including construction, mining, real estate, shipping, and the oil and gas industries.
 Most recently he was responsible for all the relationships that the Bank had in Europe with other financial and non‑financial institutions.